PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

     - Change user siteRole to [user].
     - Create automatically a cohort to the formation for the current year.
 New one every 1st september.
     - Add the user to this cohort with the cohort_role [student]
-  - update / delete that are approved / denied should be returning [HTTP Locked].
+  - update / delete that are not [pending] should be returning [HTTP Locked].

-- Course :
-  - On post / update : If the user set as teacher is guest, set his role to User.

 - App access
-  - Policies secures all controller methods using the site_role.
+  - Policy secures all controller methods using the site_role.
+  - Tokens must have 24h limit of validity

 ## Contribution tools
 ### Useful commands to work with